 The datasets we use to benchmark our methods are presented in Table 2.
 The library sizes range from 3.7 Gbp to 146.5 Gbp for genomes ranging from 122Mbp to 3.3Gbp.
-To the best of our knowledge, currently Jellyfish (Marcais and Kingsford (2011)) is the fastest and KMC (Deorowicz et al., 2013) is the most memory efficient open-source k-mer counter.
-DSK (Rizk et al. (2013)) is also memory efficient but is quite slow.
-Khmer (Pell et al., 2012) and BFCounter (Melsted and Pritchard (2011)) use Bloom filter based methods for reducing memory requirements.
-We have a similar strategy for memory reduction but achieve a much better computational efficiency.
+To the best of our knowledge, currently Jellyfish ([9]) is the fastest and DSK ([16]) is the most memory efficient open-source k-mer counters.
+BF-Counter ([11]) uses an approach similar to ours and is memory efficient but in contrast to our method, not computationally efficient.

-On the two small datasets, Jellyfish runs faster but uses more memory than scTurtle ($1.7 \times$ faster using $1.71 \times$ memory for GG dataset with 19 threads).
+On the two small datasets, Jellyfish runs faster but uses more memory than scTurtle (1.7 \times faster using 1.71 \times memory for GG dataset with 19 threads).
 Jellyfish's lower wall-clock time is mainly due to its parallelization scheme, which is not limited to one producer for generating and distributing the k-mers-the major bottleneck for the Turtles (Figure 2).
 On the two large datasets, Jellyfish did not produce results after running for more than 10 hours on a machine with 256GB memory, while our tools could work with less than 128GB.
-Similar behavior was also observed for Khmer which did not produce results after running for more than 24 hours (CPU time > 449 hours) while using 239GB of memory on our machine with 256GB memory.
 Unexpectedly, on these large datasets, BFCounter required more memory than scTurtle (over 128GB vs. 109GB).
 We suspect this is due to the memory overhead required to reduce collusions in the hash table which we avoid using our sort and compaction algorithm.
-KMC was able to perform kmer counting for all the datasets but was slower than Turtle.
-Note that for the sake of comparison, we allowed KMC to use the same amount of memory that Turtle used but it is capable of performing the computation with smaller amount of memory.
-Rizk et al. (2013) claimed DSK to be faster than BFCounter, but on our machine, which had a 18TB Raid-6 storage system of 2TB SATA disks, it proved to be slower (1,591 mins vs. 1,012 mins for the GG dataset).
-Rizk et al. (2013) reported using more efficient storage systems (like SSD), the lack of which in our machine might explain DSK's poor performance in our experiments.
-The detailed results are presented in Table 3 for multi-threaded Jellyfish, Khmer, KMC, scTurtle and cTurtle.
+[16] claimed DSK to be faster than BFCounter, but on our machine, which had a 18TB Raid-6 storage system of 2TB SATA disks, it proved to be slower (1591 mins vs. 1012 mins for the GG dataset).
+[16] reported using more efficient storage systems (like SSD), the lack of which in our machine might explain DSK's poor performance in our experiments.
+The detailed results are presented in Table 3 for multi-threaded Jellyfish, scTurtle and cTurtle.
 Since BFCounter (single threaded) and DSK (4-threads) do not allow variable number of threads, we present their results separately in Table 4.

-To validate our claim that the wall-clock time (and therefore parallelization) may be improved by speeding up the producer, we made special versions of scTurtle and cTurtle with are 31threads and a fast approximate modulus-31 function.
+To validate our claim that the wall-clock time (and therefore parallelization) may be improved by speeding up the producer, we made special versions of scTurtle and cTurtle with are 31-threads and a fast approximate modulus-31 function.
 For the largest library tested (HS), on average, the special version of scTurtle produces frequent 31-mers in approximately 73 minutes compared to approximately 90 minutes by the regular version (a 19% speedup).
 As we use 64-bit integers for storing k-mers of length 32 and less and 128-bit integers for storing k-mers of length in the range 33 to 64, the memory requirement for larger k-mers were also investigated.
 Again for the largest dataset tested (HS), we found that scTurtle's memory requirement increased from 109GB for $0 < k \le 31$ to 172GB for $32 \le k \le 64$ (a 58% increase).
-Note that the Turtles require less memory for up to 64-mers than Jellyfish Table 2.
-Descriptive statistics about the datasets used for benchmarking.
+Note that the Turtles require less memory for up to 64-mers than Jellyfish for 31-mers.
+Detailed results of all the datasets for the Turtles are presented in Table 5.

+Table 2: Descriptive statistics about the datasets used for benchmarking.
 The library sizes range from 3.7Gbp to 146.5Gbp and the genome size ranges from 122Mbp to 3.3Gbp.

-Set ID Organism Genome Size (Mbp) Read Lib Bases (Gbp)
+Set ID Organism Organism Genome Size (Mbp) Bases (Gbp)

 DM D. Melanogaster 122 SRX040485 3.7

 GG G. Gallus 1×10^{3} SRX043656 34.7

 ZM Z. Mays 2.9×10^{3} SRX118541 95.8

 HS H. Sapiens 3.3×10^{3} ERA015743 146.5